 Student learning outcomes

-- Students will have learned all the basic principles, theories and findings of the field of social psychology, including social thought and cognition, group processes, and personality and individual differences.
+- Students will demonstrate mastery of basic principles, theories and findings in the field of social psychology.

 VCU Graduate Bulletin, VCU Graduate School and general academic policies and regulations for all graduate students in all graduate programs